 You can play with different variations, customize designs for individual clients, and work collaboratively to ensure that the client loves every last detail.

 Below, we’ve outlined the process for creating a complete architectural rendering using Cedreo.
-Keep in mind, the process might look a bit different if you’re using a different tool.
+Keep in mind, the process might look a bit different if you’re using another tool.

 1. Import or draw a floor plan from scratch